ExploitMonkey/Bash_Projects/README.md

 # BashProjects
-I will post all my bash projects here that I use and create which will mostly be related to penetration testing/cyber security.
+I will post all my bash projects here that I use and create which will mostly be related to penetration testing/cybersecurity.

 All scripts I will work on to make them better as I get better with bash.